 Hiring an Insulation Contractor

 Installing insulation can be a DIY project, but often hiring a contractor is the best way to ensure you get the most from insulation project.
 These guidelines give you only broad strokes of common insulation practices.
 Your specific climate and moisture content, the available space you have, and the total area and type of flooring can all affect the best insulation material and application method.
-Only a trusted, local contractor with experience specific to your climate and home will be able to give you personal advice on the best avenue for you.
+Only a trusted, local contractor with experience in installing flooring specific to your climate and home will be able to give you personal advice on the best avenue for you.